National Christmas Tree (United States): Recent replacement living trees: 2011 to present

 The lighting scheme for the National Christmas Tree was altered in 2013.
 General Electric provided the lights, as it had since 1962, and for the fourth year in a row LED lights were used.
 New round "sugar plum lights" in bright blue, green, and red colors were added in 2013 to enhance the tree's nighttime appearance.
 A garland of twinkling white 7 in spherical ornaments were also added.
 The ornaments were lit during the day as well to improve the tree's daytime visual interest.
 The star-shaped tree topper was rebuilt for 2013 as well using a commercial lighting system to provide for brighter illumination.
 The lighting scheme used 60,000 LED lights strung in 110 nets and 225 strings, and 265 spherical ornaments.
 The lighting scheme weighed several hundred pounds, and used 5700 watts of power.

 CNN said in 2013 that the National Christmas Tree was the sixth most beautiful Christmas tree in the world.
 The cable new channel listed 12 trees, and put the National Christmas Tree behind the tree erected in Cathedral Square, Vilnius, Lithuania; the Lego Christmas tree at Legoland Malaysia; the Rockefeller Center Christmas Tree at Rockefeller Center in New York City; the tree at the Galeries Lafayette department store in Paris, France; and the "Floating Christmas tree" erected by oil company Bradesco Seguros in Rio de Janeiro, Brazil.

 The 2015 Christmas Tree was covered in amber and white lights that occasionally twinkled.
 The state and territory trees had the same color lights and were decorated with ornaments made from the state or territory they represented.

-On December 21, 2018, a man climbed the illuminated Christmas Tree, damaging branches that were 15 ft to 20 ft feet high, as well as its lights.
+On December 21, 2018, a man climbed the illuminated Christmas Tree, damaging branches that were 15 ft to 20 ft high, as well as its lights.
 Police detained the man after coaxing him down from the tree, whereupon first responders transported him to the District of Columbia's Comprehensive Psychiatric Emergency Program for a mental health evaluation.
 The government never charged the man with a crime.

 On October 26, 2019, the National Park Service and a tree company planted a new tree to replace the one that the climber had damaged.
 The U.S. government paid the company $163,984 for the 30 ft Colorado blue spruce from Palmyra, Pennsylvania, which was the sixth living tree planted at the site.
 The White House paid $180,633 for the 2019 lighting ceremony, which was the third in which President Donald Trump participated.

 On November 30, 2022, President Joe Biden lighted the National Christmas Tree on the Ellipse near the White House and celebrated the 100th year since the first lighting by President Calvin Coolidge on December 24, 1923.
 The tree, a 27-foot white fir, had 64,000 Christmas lights.
 The event was hosted by LL Cool J and performances were prepared by United States Marine Band, Andy Grammer, Ariana DeBose, Joss Stone, Gloria Estefan, Shania Twain and Yolanda Adams.